strblr/trpc-live/README.md

 ### Server Setup

-To create live queries, create a single live store.
+Start by creating a single live store.
 Then create tRPC subscription resolvers with the store's `live` method:

 ```typescript
 import { router, publicProcedure } from "./trpc";